ullasbr0214/ChronoGraph/README.md

 Neo4j is not required for the offline demonstration.

+🔐 Important Configuration Note

+Do not commit real database passwords or private credentials to GitHub.

+Use:

+.env

+for local credentials and keep:

+.env.example

+in the repository as a configuration template.

-16. Final Project Status
+📌 Project Status

-ChronoGraph provides a complete working demonstration of a temporal investigation workflow consisting of:
+ChronoGraph currently provides a complete demonstration workflow for:

-Evidence
-   ↓
-Timeline
-   ↓
+Temporal evidence organization
+Event sequencing
-Graph Relationships
+Graph relationship visualization
-   ↓
-Investigation
-   ↓
-Evidence Analysis
+Evidence inspection
+Investigation metrics
+Local evidence analysis
+Neo4j integration

-The final demonstration can be run locally without requiring an external Neo4j connection.
+The project can be demonstrated using the bundled local evidence dataset without requiring an external database connection.

-Author
+👨‍💻 Author

+Ullas B R

-ChronoGraph Project
+Project: ChronoGraph

-Technologies: React · FastAPI · Neo4j · Python · JavaScript
+Domain: Temporal Intelligence / Graph-Based Investigation
+Technologies: React, FastAPI, Python, Neo4j, JavaScript

+📜 License

+This project is intended for educational, academic, and demonstration purposes.